sequinstream/sequin/README.md

 Sequin's HTTP pull interface is a lot like SQS's HTTP pull interface.
 Except, Sequin isn't really a queue; it's better thought of as a stream.
 Because Sequin is streaming your Postgres tables, messages aren't deleted after they're processed.
 This means consumers can rewind and replay records, or start anywhere in the table.

 So, Sequin is kind of like combining your Postgres table with SQS, like you might do with a system like Debezium.

+## WAL Pipelines

+Sequin streams rows from your Postgres tables.
+To capture and stream discrete changes to your tables – including `OLD` values for updates and hard-deletes – you can use **WAL Pipelines**.
+WAL Pipelines insert WAL records into an append-only event log table in your database.
+You can then stream these changes with Sequin.

 ## Documentation